 Other grants shown in the tables above includes all grants received less than £50,000.
+The council acts as the accountable body for the Sports across Staffordshire spend which does not form part of the councils core budget.

 The Council has received a number of grants, contributions and donations that have yet to be recognised as income as they have conditions attached to them that will require the monies or property to be returned to the giver.
 The balances at the year-end are as follows: